Listed Building Insurance

 What does insurance cost on a Grade II listed building?

 Prices vary by rebuild cost, construction, location, and claims history.
-In many cases it is higher than for a standard home because repairs may need approved traditional materials and specialist trades.
+In many cases it is higher than a standard home because repairs may need approved traditional materials and specialist trades.

 What are the differences between standard buildings insurance and high-value buildings insurance?

-Standard buildings insurance covers typical homes, while high-value buildings insurance is designed for properties with a higher rebuild cost or unique features.
-High-value insurance provides more extensive coverage for expensive materials, luxury finishes, and special architectural elements that may not be fully covered by a standard policy.
-It also often includes higher claim limits and additional protection options.
+Standard buildings insurance is designed for typical homes, while high-value buildings insurance is tailored for properties with a higher rebuild cost, specialist materials, or unique architectural features.
+It provides broader protection, has higher limits, and more extensive coverage for luxury finishes and bespoke elements that standard policies may not fully insure.

 Go to FAQs